ssulkuma/roger-skyline-1/README.md

 ```
 ______________________________________

-To protect for denial of service attacks (DOS) and protection for port scanning, I want to install fail2ban:
+To protect for denial of service attacks (DOS), I want to install fail2ban:
 ```
 $ sudo apt-get install fail2ban
 ```